Jacob James, Managing Director

 Michael Dessner, Director of Special Projects

 Michael Dessner graduated High school in Decorah, Iowa, attended the University of Iowa and served in the United States Army from 1984-1988.
 He joined the Waitt Institute in 2005 after working for 12 years in all aspects of Alaskan commercial fisheries, primarily in the deep water ports of Homer and Seward, AK.
 He has participated in Waitt Expeditions in Panama, Turks and Caicos, Mexico, the South Pacific, North Atlantic and in the Arctic.
 He is a SCUBA diver, sonar analyst, and a submersible pilot.

-Celina Laframboise, Administrative Assistant and Scheduler
+Celina Laframboise, Office Administrator and Scheduler

 Celina Laframboise was born and raised in San Diego, California.
 She joined the Waitt Institute in 2015 as an intern assisting in data entry, accounts reconciliation, and working with the Scripps Institute of Oceanography.
 In 2016 she was hired on full time by the Waitt Foundation to coordinate and assist in all aspects administrative and scheduling.
 Celina received a bachelor of science from The Ohio State University in 2015 with a degree in Environment, Economy, Development, and Sustainability with a specialization in business and sustainability.
 While at Ohio State University Celina became a volunteer manager with the Zero Waste Initiative at Ohio Stadium; worked with Hexion to develop their 2014 sustainability report, maturity map, and materiality matrix; and she worked with the City of Columbus and the Mayor’s Green Team in calculating the reduction of greenhouse gases from an increase in public transportation for Columbus’ Climate Action Plan.
 Celina is an avid hiker and loves to snorkel in the La Jolla Cove.